AnthonySteele/MvcRouteTester/README.md

 # MvcRouteTester

 ## What

 MvcRouteTester is a .Net library to help unit testing ASP MVC route tables.
 It contains asserts for for both regular controllers and the Api controllers that are new in MVC 4.0.
 It is built in .Net 4.0 and ASP MVC 4.0.

 ## Why

 To aid automated testing by allowing unit tests on routes.
 Without such a library, the only way to automate a test that your ASP MVC application responds to a certain route is to make an integration test which fires up the whole MVC application in a web server and issues a Http request to that Url.
-Integration tests are good too, but unit tests run faster, easier to configure, are less fragile and generally come earlier in the coding lifecycle, so there are good reasons to use them as a first line of defence against route configuration errors.
+Integration tests are good too, but unit tests run faster, easier to configure, are less fragile and generally come earlier in the coding lifecycle, so there are good reasons to use unit tests as a first line of defence against route configuration errors.

 ## How

-MvcRouteTester relies on [NUnit](http://www.nunit.org/).
-But if you needed to use other equivalent library for assertions, it should be easy to swap out this dependency in the source.
+The libabry no longer depends explicitly on NUnit.
+MvcRouteTester throws an exception in order to fail a test on a route.
+This should work in any unit testing framework.
+However, if you want to integrate closer with NUnit or another unit testing framework, this is easy to do.

 ## Credits